Environmental Health Sciences

 Several academic programs are available in Environmental Health.
 Students may select from the several degree pathways available.
 The EHS Faculty engages in important research projects in which students may participate as they pursue their degrees.
 Learn more about our application process and available tuition and financial assistance.

-Our educational programs prepare students for many career paths.
+Our students participate in valuable practical internships and field experiences.
 Environmental and Occupational Health professionals work in a variety of settings and serve many different populations.
 Our graduates have been successful at finding a diverse set of employment opportunities.
 Our students participate in valuable practical field and internship experiences.

 Students may choose from several doctoral, masters, and undergraduate level academic programs to best meet their needs.
 All of the programs foster opportunities to interact closely with the multidisciplinary EHS faculty for learning and research.
 The University of Arizona is a major research university in a setting which combines urban and desert living.
+There are many active student groups.
 Find out more about what makes us unique.